Research Projects "Education for Tomorrow

 • Equity and equal access

-The programme seeks to develop new knowledge from different perspectives.
+The initiative seeks to develop new knowledge from different perspectives.
 Thus, interdisciplinary projects and proposals that extend across more than one thematic area will be viewed in a particularly favourable light.

 Read the full call text here